Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-We do not have a strict dress code on the island, the atmosphere is quite informal.
-So, unless you’re attending some fancy weather or staying at a hotel with a strict dress code for dinner (there are fewer of those as time goes by), keep it simple.
+We do not have a strict dress code on the island, the atmosphere is informal.
+So, please keep it simple unless you’re attending some fancy weather or staying at a hotel with a strict dress code for dinner (there are fewer of those as time goes by).

 This can be answered in a quite simple way: